You’ve scratched your ticket or you’ve checked those winning numbers and you’ve discovered you have a winning ticket!

 Not a U.S citizen but you reside in the U.S.?
 No problem.
 Just bring your green card (permanent resident card), a government-issued photo ID (a Visa will work) and an official document displaying your Social Security number.
 Not a U.S. resident?
 We've got you covered as well.
 We'll just need to see a valid photo ID.

 You can also claim your prize through the mail.
 Sign your ticket and mail it to: Virginia Lottery Claims, P. O. Box 1254, Richmond, VA, 23218-1254.
-Be sure to complete the requested information on the back of the ticket so the Lottery knows where to send the check.
-If the prize is more than $600, you'll need to supply a copy of both your government-issued photo ID and the paper version of your social security card.
+Be sure to complete the requested information on the back of the ticket so the Lottery knows where to send the check or Visa debit card.
+If the prize is more than $600, you'll need to supply a copy of both your government-issued photo ID and your Social Security card.
 If the prize amount is $600 or less, just include your social security number.
 It's a good idea to make copies of the front and back of the ticket, and use registered mail to make sure your ticket arrives safely.

 Drawing tickets expire 180 days after the drawing.
 "Fast Play" games expire 180 days after the purchase date.
 Scratcher tickets expire 180 days after the end of the game.
-Click here to see which Scratcher games are currently active or recently ended.
+These Scratcher games are currently active or recently ended.
 If you don't see that game listed there, that ticket may have expired which means you may be out of luck.

 If you win more than $600 it will be reported to federal and state tax agencies.
 If you win more than $5,000, taxes will be withheld automatically.
 Currently, the Lottery is required to withhold 25% for federal taxes and 4% for state taxes.
 If you win a large prize, it’s a good idea to talk to a tax professional soon after your win to discuss how it will affect your tax situation.